MichalLytek/type-graphql/docs/resolvers.md

   title?: string;
 }
 ```
-You can define default values for optional fields (remember about `nullable: true`!) as well as helper methods.
+You can define default values for optional fields in the `@field()` decorator (it will automatically make the field nullable for you).
+You can set a property initializer for fields  for helper methods and fields .
 Also, this way of declaring arguments allows you to perform validation.
 You can find more details about this feature in [the validation docs](./validation.md).

 ```typescript